Sushil584/My-new-project/README.md

 ## Summary

-This project will use database to provide assistance in bringing further career growth for all individuals who seek for it.
+This project will use database to provide assistance in bringing further career growth for all employeez or individuals who seek for it.

 ## Background

 It should solve an issue of hunting numerous websites and travelling to gather information about what is actually available in their path to grow.
-This issue is really common who works in any workplace as myself is struggling to find enough information based on current market conditions and demands.This topic is important as we know most of us wants to achieve new heights in thier carrer but what is next is always a question.This project will open new source of information based on their acheived skill sets and already gained education.
+This issue is really common as myself an employee is struggling to find enough information based on current market conditions and demands.This topic is important as we know most of us wants to achieve new heights in thier carrer but what is next is always a question.This project will open new source of information based on their acheived skill sets and already gained education.

-This is how you make a list, if you need one:
-* problem 1
-* problem 2
-* etc.

 ## How is it used?